JGuillaumin/swa-tf/README.md

     - we will see how to use correctly these two elements.

-- as notices in the original paper, when using the weights from SWA algorithm we need to compute batch norm statistics with theses weights  (instead of moving statistics computed during the training).
+- as notices in the original paper, when using the weights from SWA algorithm we need to compute batch norm statistics with these weights  (instead of moving statistics computed during the training).
-    So I implemented a `MovingFreeBatchNormalization` layer (compatible with `tf.layers.Layer` and `keras.layers.Layers` objects) where there is no moving statistics (mean and variance) but you have to compute these values separately on the training set (or a subset).
+    So I implemented a `MovingFreeBatchNormalization` layer (compatible with `tf.layers.Layer` and `keras.layers.Layers` objects) where there is moving statistics (mean and variance) and also true statistics, which can be computed/estimated separately on the training set (or a subset).
 We will see how to use correctly classical batch normalization and this variant of batch normalization.

+In `examples/`, I tried to reproduce some results.
+I worked with interesting TensorFlow features :

-- I also used `tf.data.Dataset` to feed samples from train/val/test subsets to the network.
+- I used `tf.data.Dataset` to feed samples from train/val/test subsets to the network.
 I combined `initializable` and `feedable` iterators.

 - To compute easily accuracy and loss across a subset, validation for example, I used `tf.metrics.mean` to accumulate